MicrosoftDocs/Viva/Viva/glint/reports/confidentiality-suppression-reports.md

 Threshold settings determine how item scores, response rates, and comments display for Microsoft Viva Glint users.
 Use this guidance to understand each threshold and gain a better understanding of how users' confidentiality is protected in different reports based on these settings.
 For more information on adjusting confidentiality thresholds, see: [Manage Viva Glint confidentiality thresholds](/viva/glint/setup/manage-confidentiality-thresholds).

 > [!IMPORTANT]
-> Images that include teams and attributes notes as "Not displayed" are for illustrative purposes only.
-Scores and comments that don't meet Viva Glint confidentiality and suppression thresholds aren't displayed in reports.
+> Images that include teams and attributes noted as "Not displayed" are for illustrative purposes only.
+Scores, response rates, and comments that don't meet Viva Glint confidentiality and suppression thresholds aren't displayed in reports.

 ## Rated Confidentiality Threshold